clstaudt/ragadoc/README.md

 4. **View Citations** - See highlighted text in the PDF that supports each answer
 5. **Explore** - Continue the conversation to dive deeper into your document

-### Example Questions

-- "What are the main conclusions of this research paper?"
-- "Summarize the financial results from Q3"
-- "What methodology was used in the study?"
-- "List all the recommendations mentioned"

 ## 🏗️ Architecture